Roof Replacement Challenges Every Homeowner Should Know

 Missouri building codes are strict.
 Make sure your contractor is licensed and understands the requirements for your city.
 RC Roofing works across the region and pulls permits in every location we serve, from Washington to Pacific.

-How to Handle Roof Replacement Challenges During the Job
+How to Handle Structural damage roof replacement During the Job

 Questions to Ask Before You Start

-To stay ahead of common roof replacement challenges, ask these questions:
+To stay ahead of common structural damage roof replacement, ask these questions:

 • What is your process if you discover rotten decking or mold?